|

 The year 1959 saw the release of films in three 70mm competitors to Todd-AO.
-In addition to Super Technirama 70 and MGM Camera 65/Ultra Panavision, an out and out duplicate of the Todd-AO system was introduced by Panavision, Inc. Ultimately the process was named Super Panavision 70, but it was also referred to as Panavision 70, Super Panavision, Panavision, Process Lenses by Panavision, and Panavision Super 70.
+In addition to Super Technirama 70 and MGM Camera 65/Ultra Panavision, an out and out duplicate of the Todd-AO system was introduced by Panavision, Inc. Ultimately the process was named Super Panavision 70, but it was also referred to as Panavision 70, Super Panavision, Panavision, Photographic Process by Panavision, and Panavision Super 70.

 In 1959, Walt Disney had the distinction of releasing the first films in both Super Technirama 70 (Sleeping Beauty) and Super Panavision 70 (the independently produced The Big Fisherman).